VoltLang/Battery/doc/index.md

-voltFiles			Additional files to compile. (array of strings) versionIdentifiers	Version identifiers to set (array of strings) commands			Commands to run, and parse `-l` and `-L` out of their output. (array of strings)
+voltFiles			Additional files to compile. (array of strings) versionIdentifiers	Version identifiers to set (array of strings) commands			Commands to run, and parse `-l` and `-L` out of their output. (array of strings) warningsEnabled		Tells the Volta compiler to generate warnings. (boolean)
 ```

 Platform identifiers can be simple: `[platform.msvc]`.
 The second part can be a string: `[platform.'msvc']`.
 You can `&&` or `||` platforms, as well `!`ing them: `[platform.'!msvc && !macOS]`.